Getting started with Nextflow¶

 Solution

-command to get a list of you recent executions:
+Use the log command to get a list of your recent executions:

 TIMESTAMP DURATION RUN NAME STATUS REVISION ID SESSION ID COMMAND